msamendinger/spacelift-poc/README.md

 To enable `stack2` to read the output of `stack1` you have to enable `External state access` in spacelift on `stack1` and `Administrative` on `stack2`

-:grey_exclamation: Be sure to reference stack1's stack id instead of the stack's name as workspace name in stack2/main.tf.
+:exclamation: Be sure to reference stack1's stack id instead of the stack's name as workspace name in stack2/main.tf.
 The id doesn't change when you rename the stack.